FRETCalc/FRET-Calc/README.md

   > openpyxl

 # Data-Sample
-This directory contains a set of sample data that is needed to use the fretcalc software
+This directory contains a exemple of data set needed to use the FRET-calc software